Kotey538/fast_robots.github.io/docs/pages/lab8.md

 ## Discussion

-This lab taught me the importance of precise wiring when working with microcontrollers.
-The lab provided valuable hands-on experience in motor control and system calibration, laying the groundwork for future closed-loop control enhancements.
+This lab showed the limitations of only using open loop control, reinforcing the value of closed-loop systems like those implemented in earlier labs.

 * * *

 # Acknowledgements
 *   I referenced Stephan Wagner's page.
+*   I used Josh Simpson's RC car